 Winning the Philhealth partner of the year award.
 Doc Debbie at the center

-Doc Debbie was reached in the campus and is fully supportive of campus ministry.
+Doc Debbie was reached in the campus and is partnering with our campus ministry.

 The second one is Ria Mae Borromeo.
 I first met Iya when she was a sophomore computer science student at UPLB.
 She was my student in basic programming and I am ashamed to say that I embarrassed her on the first day of school.
 She came in a bit late and I said (in front of the class… how insensitive!), “Ms. Borromeo, you are late.
 Nakakahiya, ka-tukayo pa naman kita (It’s a shame since we have the same name).”
 She avoided me as much as possible the rest of the semester and just did her best in her assignments and projects.
 She eventually got a very good grade, but I guess the faux pas I made stuck with her.